What is a Value Proposition?

-Identify and assess the benefits and costs delivered by your company and its products or services.
-It is important to do so because the value to your customers is essentially the difference between the benefits and costs of your product or service.
+Identify and assess the benefits delivered by your company and its products or services, along with the costs incurred to provide them.
+It is important to do this because the value to your customers is essentially the difference between the benefits and costs of your product or service.

 3. Don’t forget about your competitors

-After the analysis of target customers and the company, evaluate the competitive landscape in the market.
-Determine the strength and weaknesses of your major competitors and find how you can differentiate your business from them.
+After the analysis of target customers and your own company, evaluate the competitive landscape in the market.
+Determine the strengths and weaknesses of your major competitors and identify ways you can differentiate your business from them.

 4. Be clear and concise

 Don’t forget that an effective value proposition is clear and concise.
 Your target customers must quickly grasp the message you want to convey.
-The value proposition must not exceed two or three sentences.
+It should not exceed two or three sentences.

 5. Design is king!

-Make your value proposition visible and appealing on all marketing materials (e.g., website).
-Remember that even if you created a powerful value proposition, but no one can see it, the effect of the proposition would be zero!
+Make your proposition visible and appealing on all marketing materials (e.g., website).
+Remember that if you have created a powerful value proposition, but no one can see it, the effect of the proposition will be zero!